neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

 .. py:function:: gds.alpha.ml.oneHotEncoding(available_values: List[Any], selected_values: List[Any]) -> List[int]

     Return a list of selected values in a one hot encoding format.

+.. py:function:: gds.beta.hashgnn.mutate(G: Graph, **config: Any) -> Series[Any]

+    HashGNN creates node embeddings by hashing and message passing.

+.. py:function:: gds.beta.hashgnn.mutate.estimate(G: Graph, **config: Any) -> DataFrame

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.beta.hashgnn.stream(G: Graph, **config: Any) -> DataFrame

+    HashGNN creates node embeddings by hashing and message passing.

+.. py:function:: gds.beta.hashgnn.stream.estimate(G: Graph, **config: Any) -> DataFrame

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.node2vec.mutate(G: Graph, **config: Any) -> Series[Any]